DUPR Rating Explained: What's a Good DUPR Rating in Pickleball?

 Key Takeaways from the Distribution

-• The biggest group is the 3.0–3.5 bracket (31%) — this represents the "committed intermediate" level, players who are past the basics and actively working on their game.
+- The majority falls within the 3.0–3.5 bracket (31%) – this is the committed intermediate stage, players who have moved beyond the fundamentals and are actively working on their game.

-• Only about 10% of rated players are in the 2.0–2.5 range — the entry-level bracket is smaller than you might expect, suggesting most players with DUPR ratings have progressed beyond beginner level.
+- Only around 10% of rated players fall in the 2.0-2.5 range — the beginner bracket is quite small, suggesting that most players with DUPR ratings are beyond the beginner level.

-• 6.0+ is almost mythical — just 190 players worldwide.
-These are the elite professionals competing on the PPA Tour and MLP circuits.
+- 6.0+ is almost legendary – only 190 players globally.
+These are the top players, touring pros playing on the PPA Tour and MLP circuits.

 Percentage of players rated at or above each DUPR doubles level